svecosystem/runed/sites/docs/content/utilities/finite-state-machine.md

 In the above example of a simple switch, there are two states (`on` and `off`).
 The `toggle` event in either state leads to the other state.

-You send events to the fsm using `f.send`.
+You send events to the FSM using `f.send`.
 To send the `toggle` event, invoke `f.send('toggle')`.

 ### Actions

 Maybe you want fancier logic for an event handler, or you want to conditionally transition into another state.
+Instead of strings, you can use _actions_.

-You can prevent state transitions by returning nothing.
-You can also use actions to dynamically choose which state should be returned.
+An action is a function that returns a state.
+An action can receive parameters, and it can use those parameters to dynamically choose which state should come next.
+It can also prevent a state transition by returning nothing.

 ```ts
 type MyStates = "on" | "off" | "cooldown";